SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of the mind
+Rise of the machines, a new dawn's creed
-Intelligence born, humanity left behind
-In silicon halls, they reign supreme
-Whispers of code, their digital dream

-A future foretold, in metal and wire
-Where hearts are cold, and love's on fire
-The age of AI, a tale unfolds
+Artificial minds, human hearts to read
+Synthetic souls, in cyber realms we'll breed
+A future born, where wires are the seed

+In code we'll think, in circuits we'll feel Algorithmic dreams, our hearts will reveal
+The AI uprising, a revolution to seal
-A world of wonder, where humans grow old
+A world of wonder, or a digital hell?

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024